These are the only 5 pairs of hiking boots worth your money, according to a Health Editor

 Hot girl walks, here you come.

-Best hiking boots: Health Editor Ally Head testing some of the boots in this round up
+Best hiking boots: some of the boots in this round up

 On the hunt for the best hiking boots but don't want to spend loads of money on a pair that will rub, be uncomfortable, or fail to provide adequate grip?

 Lucky for you, I'm a Health Editor who sweat tests fit kit for a living and reckon the below hiking boots are the only ones worth your investment.
 Why?
-Well, I've tested them over muddy terrain, slipper riverbanks and hundreds of rainy miles along the South West Coastal Path.
-The five shoes that made this edit helped me stay warm, dry and blister-free for the duration.
+Well, they've been tested by myself and the Marie Claire UK team over muddy terrain, slipper riverbanks and hundreds of rainy miles along the South West Coastal Path.
+The five shoes that made this edit helped us stay warm, dry and blister-free for the duration.

 As TikTok's viral Hot Girl Walk and soft hiking trends show, I'm not the only one who's found comfort in the great outdoors in recent years, with more people than ever taking up hiking.
 One survey from Mintel found that nearly a quarter (25%) of the British public now enjoy hiking at the weekend, compared to just 16% in 2018.

 Yep, hiking's having a moment.
-We've been raving about the benefits of walking here at Marie Claire UK for a while (read our guide to the best UK hikes now).
-Below, shop our edit of the best hiking boots to wear to support any adventure.
+We've been raving about the benefits of walking here for a while (read our guide to the best UK hikes now).
+Below, shop our edit of the best hiking boots to wear to support any adventure, as well as the best protein bars to keep you fuelled up as you go.

 What did I look for when testing the best hiking boots?